Ankit-Khairwal/Login/README.md

 │── .gitignore            # Ignored files

-Installation & Setup
+# Installation & Setup

-Frontend

-Install dependencies:
+• Install dependencies:

 npm install

-Start the frontend server:
+• Start the frontend server:

 npm start

-Usage
+# Usage

 Open http://localhost:3000 in your browser to access the authentication system.

 Register a new account and log in using your credentials.

-Technologies Used
+# Technologies Used

-React.js
+• React.js

-Tailwind CSS
+• Tailwind CSS

-Contributing
+# Contributing

 Feel free to fork this repository and submit pull requests for improvements.

-License

-This project is licensed under the MIT License.